Point Bonita Lighthouse

-Point Bonita Lighthouse is a lighthouse located at Point Bonita at the San Francisco Bay entrance in the Marin Headlands near Sausalito, California.
-Point Bonita was the last manned lighthouse on the California coast.
+Point Bonita Lighthouse is a lighthouse located at Point Bonita at the San Francisco Bay entrance in the Marin Headlands.
+Point Bonita was the last staffed lighthouse on the California coast.
 It was added to the National Register of Historic Places in 1991.

 History

 More than 300 boats ran aground near the Golden Gate during the California Gold Rush years, requiring a lighthouse.

 The original Point Bonita Lighthouse, a 56 ft brick tower, was built in 1855 at 306 ft above sea level with a second order Fresnel lens.
 This was too high.
 Unlike the East Coast of the United States, the West Coast has dense high fog, which leaves lower elevations clear.
 Since the original light was so high, it was often cloaked in fog and could not be seen from the sea.
 As a result, the lighthouse was moved to its current location at 124 ft above sea level in 1877.
 To access the new site, a 118 ft long tunnel was hand carved through hard rock.

 The lighthouse had the first fog signal on the West Coast, in the form of a 24-pounder siege gun.

 Up until 1940 the lighthouse could be reached by a trail, but erosion caused the trail to crumble into the sea.
 A wooden walkway was installed, but when that became treacherous a suspension bridge was built in 1954.
 This is the only lighthouse in the United States which can only be reached by a suspension bridge.

 The suspension bridge underwent repairs in 1979 and again in 1991, but the metal components were not able to stand up to the sea spray.
 As a result, the suspension bridge to the light house was closed to public access on January 6, 2010.
 According to the Federal Highway Administration, the bridge, which was 56 years old, had started to rust.
 It was replaced by a new span which opened April 13, 2012.

 The new bridge construction cost a little over $1 million.
 It is made of tropical hardwood with steel suspension cables and attachments.

 The United States Coast Guard currently maintains the light and fog signal.